5 Steps to Starting Your Own Recruitment Business

 |Select Licence (SL)||If you are placing workers only to jobs with a monthly salary of more than $4,500.|

-To work in an employment agency with a Comprehensive Licence, and as a step to get your licence, key appointment holders and your staff will need to get take this course to get the Certificate of Employment Intermediaries (CEI).
+Once you have your licence, you need to sort out one last thing before starting your recruitment business.
+You need to get yourself, key appointment holders and your staff the Certificate of Employment Intermediaries (CEI).
 This certificate will equip you and your staff with knowledge of employment laws and regulations.
-This ensures that your staff will understand their obligations under the law and can advise their clients of their rights and responsibilities.
+It ensures that your staff will understand their obligations under the law and can advise their clients of their rights and responsibilities.

 Your key appointment holders must get this certificate.
 However, not everyone in your employment agency would need to have this certificate.
 Those who are involved in your daily business operations of matching job seekers to employers would not need the certificate.